 Dave is a retired regional president with Amoco BP Corporation.
-He received an M.S. in Geology from the University of California, Santa Cruz anda B.A. in Geology from Wesleyan University.
-Dave is a board member for Friends of the Teton River, Teton Geotourism Center, Wesleyan University, and the Valley Advocates for Responsible Development; as well as a former board member for the Texas Chapter of The Nature Conservancy.
+He received an M.S. in Geology from the University of California-Santa Cruz and a B.A. in Geology from Wesleyan University.
+Dave is a board member for two energy companies, The Nature Conservancy of Wyoming, Teton Science School, and an advisory board member of Land Trust Alliance.

 Idaho Falls, ID

-Arantza brings a wealth of knowledge and experience, as she has held various management positions in the Human Resources Department of the Idaho National Laboratory since 1992.
+Arantza brings a wealth of knowledge and experience to the board.
+She recently retired from the Idaho National Laboratory where she held various management positions in the Human Resources Department since 1991.
 Arantza is a graduate of Brigham Young University.
 She has a broad expanse of community service roles, including working with the Idaho Workforce Development Council, the Breaking Boundaries Board, the Idaho Migrant Council and the Industry Liason Group to name a few.
-In her free time, Aranza enjoys snowboarding, mountaineering, hiking, mountain biking, waterskiing and SCUBA diving.
+In her free time, Arantza enjoys snowboarding, mountaineering, hiking, mountain biking, waterskiing, and SCUBA diving.